OpenStackOnRaPi/ostackinstall/README.md

 4. Stop NetworkManager, and and start systemd-networkd

-   _Note: for some historical reasons, we use networkd for defining persistent configuration of network devices in our RaPis; one can use NetworkManager for this, but it will be necessary to convert respective network constructs to NetworkManager notation (different form the one used by networkd)._
+   _Note: for some historical reasons, we use networkd for defining persistent configuration of network devices on our RaPis; one can use NetworkManager for this, but it will be necessary to convert respective network constructs from networkd to NetworkManager notation (different form the one used by networkd)._

 ```
 $ sudo systemctl stop NetworkManager